nganlinh4/genomic_relatedness_classifier/docs/plan.md

 *   Confusion Matrix
 *   Feature Importance Plot (from the Random Forest)

+Notes on class imbalance:
+- The 'zero' mode (no rebalancing) is a baseline and may be biased toward the majority class; prioritize macro/weighted metrics and per-class results.
+- The 'weighted' mode applies class-weighted loss; the 'smote' mode oversamples the training split (validation remains original).

 #### Step 6: Repeat

 *   Execute Steps 1-5 for all three datasets: `cM_1`, `cM_3`, and `cM_6`.